VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Input files and parameters

 \subsection{Parameters for anomalous couplings}

 \textsc{Vbfnlo} supports anomalous $HVV$ couplings, where $V=W,Z,\gamma$, in both the production and the decay of a Higgs boson in VBF-type reactions, i.e. for process IDs 100-107.
-Anomalous $HVV$ couplings are also included in gluon induced diboson production (processes 4300, 4330, 4360, 4370, and processes 300, 330, 360 and 370).
+Anomalous $HVV$ couplings are also included in gluon-induced diboson (plus jet) production (processes 430x, 433x, 4360, 4370, 4600, 4650 and processes 30x, 33x, 360, 370, 600 and 650), as well as in gluon fusion processes $Hjj \rightarrow VVjj$ (IDs 4105-7).
 The anomalous $HVV$ couplings can be specified in the {\tt anom\_HVV.dat} input file.

-Anomalous triple and quartic gauge boson couplings are available for single vector boson production via VBF (process IDs 120-150), VBF process $p \overset{\mbox{ {(--)}}}{p} \to W^+ W^- jj$~\cite{anomWW} (process ID 200), the triple vector boson production processes $WWZ$, $ZZW^{\pm}$ and $W^{+}W^{-}W^{\pm}$ (process IDs 400-440)~\cite{anomVVV}, diboson production $WW$, $W^{\pm}\gamma$ and $W^{\pm}Z$ (process IDs 300-320, 340-350) and for diboson plus jet processes $W^{\pm}\gamma j$ and $W^{\pm}Zj$ \cite{Campanario:2010xn,Campanario:2010hv} (IDs 610-640).
-The respective parameters are set in the input file {\tt anomV.dat}\footnote{In previous versions of \textsc{Vbfnlo}, anomalous gauge boson couplings for $WW$ production via VBF were input via the file {\tt anom\_WW.dat}.
-To ensure backwards compatibility, these old files can still be used (for this process only) by re-naming {\tt anom\_WW.dat} to {\tt anomV.dat}.}.
+Anomalous triple and quartic gauge boson couplings are available for single and double vector boson production via VBF (process IDs 120-150, 200-291)~\cite{anomWW,anomVBF}, all triple vector boson production processes (process IDs 400-530, 800, 810)~\cite{anomVVV,anomVBF}, diboson production $WW$, $W^{\pm}\gamma$, $W^{\pm}Z$ and $WH$ (process IDs 300-323, 340-350, 1300-1317)~\cite{johannes,robin} and for diboson plus jet processes $W^{\pm}\gamma j$~\cite{Campanario:2010xn}, $W^{\pm}Zj$~\cite{Campanario:2010hv} and $WH j$~\cite{robin} (IDs 610-640, 1600-1617).
+The respective parameters are set in the input file {\tt anomV.dat}.
 Note, however, that not all parameters in {\tt anomV.dat} affect all processes and no neutral triple gauge boson couplings are included.
-By altering the triple gauge boson couplings (in {\tt anomV.dat}), the couplings between a Higgs and a pair of gauge bosons are also affected -- these changes are taken into account automatically for internal Higgs bosons (and during the Higgs width calculations).
+By altering the triple gauge boson couplings (in {\tt anomV.dat}), the couplings between a Higgs and a pair of gauge bosons are also affected -- these changes are taken into account automatically for internal and external Higgs bosons occurring in these processes (and during the Higgs width calculations).